 Hitting 15 seasons is a landmark for any show.
-For a dark fantasy thriller that easily veers into over the top camp, it’s epic.
-In its 11th season, the CW’s Supernatural became the longest-running live-action fantasy series in the U.S. Fans of this beloved series are all-in for anything the creators throw at us, whether it is a dark twisty spiral into hell or, well, creepy clowns and cartoon characters.
-This fall, Supernatural will kick off its 15th—and final—season, so we’ve put together a guide of a few of the things to love about the show, and highlighted a couple of great episodes.
+For a dark fantasy thriller that easily veers into over-the-top camp, it’s epic.
+In its 11th season, the CW’s Supernatural became the longest-running live-action fantasy series in the U.S. Fans of this beloved series are all-in for anything the creators throw at us, whether it is a dark, twisty spiral into hell or, well, creepy clowns and cartoon characters.
+When Supernatural entered its 15th and final season, we put together a guide of a few of the things to love about the show, and highlighted a couple of great episodes.
 There may be a few spoilers if you’re a complete newbie to the series, but I’ll try to be vague.

 What We Love about Supernatural

 The Winchester boys are obviously the center of the action.
 Tall, bookish Sam (Jared Padalecki) and fierce and goofy Dean (Jensen Ackles), the brothers are supernatural monster hunters who travel throughout the country, ridding small towns of evil.
 They are a fierce fighting duo, a combination of brains, brawn, and fearlessness.
 Their relationship with one another is one of the reasons we love them.
 As brothers, they bicker, nag, and fight each other, but at the end of the day would—and have—literally die for one another.